 My guess is that it would probably fall completely flat and lose much of its emotion.

 How many TV commercials do you know of that have no music?
-Next time your watching TV think about it.
-How much music is playing throughout.
+Next time you're watching TV, think about it.
+How much music is playing throughout?

 Music is used as a way to infuse emotion into whatever we are watching.

 You see, we are all impacted emotionally by music so much that we hardly even notice it.
-But it greatly effects us.
+But it greatly affects us.

-Your children are effected by this music just as much if not more than you are.
+Your children are affected by this music just as much, if not more than you are.
 As they get older they learn that music can calm them down, give them a sense of peace, relaxation, joy, calm, and countless other emotions.

 Balanced emotions is critical for a balanced life.

-Intellectually musical training also improves a childs ability to read and understand patterns, better SAT scores, more creativity, ability to relive stress, self discipline, self motivation and the list goes on and on.
+Intellectually musical training also improves a child's ability to read and understand patterns, better SAT scores, more creativity, ability to relieve stress, self-discipline, self-motivation and the list goes on and on.